guardian/media-atom-maker/uploader/README.md

 - Update `media-atom-pipeline-DEV` with the new cloud-formation
 - Update each lambda with the new code

+NB: any changes to CloudFormation parameters must be updated manually.

 ## Adding a new step to the pipeline